starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 ## Closing

-In this article we covered how to deploy an Azure Runbook to the Azure Automation account created in the previous article and how to configure it to trigger the deployment of a .NET Application from Github to the Nano Server using a Webhook.
+In this article we covered how to create a new Webhook for an Azure Runbook, store the Webhook in Azure Key Vault and then add the Webhook to
+GitHub without the Webhook ever appearing in clear text during this process.

+The next article will cover how to parse Webhook Data from GitHub in Azure Automation Runbooks.